Vishwajit-hegde/Taxifare-prediction/README.md

 # Taxifare-prediction
-Predicting taxi fares using 1 hidden layer neural network This is my first attempt on building a neural network model to make predictions.
+Predicting taxi fares using 1 hidden layer neural network:

+This is my first attempt on building a neural network model to make predictions.
 Dataset is taken from kaggle.
 Link is here: https://www.kaggle.com/chicago/chicago-taxi-rides-2016 This dataset includes taxi trips for 2016, reported to the City of Chicago in its role as a regulatory agency.